List of Ghostwriter characters: Lenni Frazier

 Lenni (portrayed by Blaze Berdahl) is the second person to "see" Ghostwriter.
 A headstrong girl, Lenni is an aspiring singer, rapper, and songwriter.
-Lenni lives with her widowed father (portrayed by Richard Cox from the first season through the middle of the second season, and Keith Langsdale afterwards), in a loft above the Fernandezes' bodega.
-Lenni's father is a musician.
-Her mother died when Lenni was a young child.
-Midway through the series, Lenni's father begins to date a British woman named Sally.
+Lenni lives with her widowed father, Max Frazier (portrayed by Richard Cox from the first season through the middle of the second season, and Keith Langsdale afterwards), in a loft above the Fernandezes' Bodega.
+Max is a musician.
+Lenni’s mother died when she was a young child.
+Midway through the series, Max begins to date a British woman named Sally Lewis (portrayed by Caroline Lagerfelt).
 Though Lenni likes Sally very much (she was the one who introduced them), she has trouble coping with her father's new relationship.
 Lenni is an avid comic book fan, and she also loves cooking with her father and reading Harriet the Spy (also her late mother's favorite book during her childhood).